linuxhw/hw-probe/README.md

     sudo make install prefix=/usr

-If you don't want to install anything to your system, then you can probe your computer by Docker image or Live ISO (see below).
+If you don't want to install anything to your system, then you can probe your computer by Docker image or Live ISO (see above).

 ###### Install On Debian